FocDepthFormer: Transformer with latent LSTM for Depth Estimation from Focal Stack: Method

-\textbf{CNN decoder.} Our decoder $d(\cdot)$ is similar to the work by Ranftl \etal \cite{ranftl2021vision}, using Transpose-conv to fuse feature maps after the LSTMs along with feature maps $g_{}(\mathbf{x}'))$ from encoder via skip connections, as shown in Figure \ref{fig:model_arch}, to predict the disparity map by $d(\cdot)$, and the reciprocal of disparity is scaled by multiplication of baseline $b$ and focus distance $f$.
+\textbf{CNN decoder.}Our decoder $d(\cdot)$ adopts the methodology introduced by Ranftl \textit{et al.} \cite{ranftl2021vision}, utilizing Transpose-convolutions to integrate feature maps following LSTMs.
+Additionally, the decoder incorporates feature maps from the $i$-th layer $g_{i}(\mathbf{x}')$ of the encoder through skip connections, as illustrated in Fig. \ref{fig:model_arch}.
+Ultimately, decoder $d(\cdot)$ outputs the depth prediction.